burtherman/StreamBaseKit/README.md

     // ...
 ```

-Now, this view controller can now create groups like this:
+Now, this view controller can now create, update or delete Groups using the root resource context.
+For example:

 ```swift